ably/ably-cocoa/README.md

 And then run `carthage update` to build the framework and drag the built Ably.framework into your Xcode project.

-If you see, for example, a `dyld: Library not loaded: @rpath/SocketRocketAblyFork.framework/SocketRocketAblyFork` error, then most likely you forgot to add all the dependencies to your project.
+If you see, for example, a `dyld: Library not loaded: @rpath/AblyDeltaCodec.framework/AblyDeltaCodec` error, then most likely you forgot to add all the dependencies to your project.
 You have more detailed information [here](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### Manual installation

 1. Get the code from GitHub [from the release page](https://github.com/ably/ably-cocoa/releases/tag/1.2.3), or clone it to get the latest, unstable and possibly underdocumented version: `git clone git@github.com:ably/ably-cocoa.git`
 2. Drag the directory `ably-cocoa/ably-cocoa` into your project as a group.
-3. Ably depends on our [SocketRocket Fork](https://github.com/ably-forks/SocketRocket) 0.5.2; get it [from the releases page](https://github.com/ably-forks/SocketRocket/releases/tag/0.5.2-ably-2) and follow [its manual installation instructions](https://github.com/ably-forks/SocketRocket/#installing).
-4. Ably also depends on our [MessagePack Fork](https://github.com/ably-forks/msgpack-objective-C) 0.2.0; get it [from the releases page](https://github.com/ably-forks/msgpack-objective-C/releases/tag/0.2.0-ably-1) and link it into your project.
+3. Ably depends on our [MessagePack Fork](https://github.com/ably-forks/msgpack-objective-C) 0.2.0; get it [from the releases page](https://github.com/ably-forks/msgpack-objective-C/releases/tag/0.2.0-ably-1) and link it into your project.

 ## Thread-safety